Chief Financial Officer

 The Office of Finance supports the USPTO mission by: ensuring that customer fee payments are promptly, accurately, and efficiently recorded and deposited; ensuring that Federal employees, contractors, and vendors necessary to protect intellectual property rights are paid promptly, accurately, courteously, and in accordance with the law; and providing audited financial statements and other financial management reports to the public, the Congress, the Office of Management and Budget, the Secretary of Commerce, and USPTO management staff.
 The Office of Finance is composed of the following divisions: Activity Based Information Division, Financial Accounting Division, Financial Reporting and Analysis Division, and the Receipts Accounting Division.

 The Office of Procurement awards and administers a wide variety of contracts and simplified purchases for the acquisition of goods and services in support of the agency's mission.
 The Office of Procurement continually strives to remain on the leading edge of procurement reform and current technology.
 To that end, the Office of Procurement adheres to the USPTO's unique Patent and Trademark Acquisition Guidelines (PTAG) to ensure it conducts acquisitions in an efficient and innovative manner, including the application of performance based contracts, contracting for commercial items, reverse auctioning, and oral proposals.
 It is our goal to identify and utilize new techniques to develop partnerships with industry.
-The Office of Procurement is composed of the following divisions: Policy, Analysis and Oversight Division; Information Technology (IT) Acquisition Division; Patents and Trademarks Acquisition Division; and Corporate Services Acquisition Division
+The Office of Procurement is composed of the following divisions: Policy, Programs and Compliance Division; CIO Systems Division, Patents; Patents, Systems and Software Division; Trademark and Corporate Systems Division.

 The Office of Financial Management Systems (OFMS) is responsible for the provision and operation of all financial management systems.
 These systems automate core accounting, acquisition, travel, fee collection, planning, budgeting, reporting and analytical business processes.
 OFMS performs strategic planning, budgeting, information technology (IT) investment management, acquisition management, project management, application management, database management, and customer support functions for these systems.
 OFMS also liaises with the Office of the Chief Information Officer on IT architecture, infrastructure, policies and procedures.
 The OFMS mission is to be a value-added partner to our customers by recommending, implementing, maintaining, and enhancing enabling technologies to optimize the efficiency and effectiveness of financial management processes and make relevant information available for analysis and decision making.
 The Office of Financial Management Systems is composed of the following divisions: Core Financial Management Products Division; Fee Management Products Division; Planning and Budgeting Products Division; Information Delivery Products Division.